Foot Reflexology Chart Complete Guide

 Stimulating the acupressure points on the reflexology foot charts is considered safe; however, you should not use it if:

-• You are pregnant as it might increase labor but not been proven yet so best to stay safe.
+- You are pregnant, as it might increase labor, but it has not been proven yet, so it is best to stay safe.

-• You have some contagious disease or any infection on your hands or feet such as chickenpox, psoriasis, or eczema.
+- You have a contagious disease or infection on your hands or feet, such as chickenpox, psoriasis, or eczema.

-• Do not use it on the feet or hands if you have swelling present.
+- Do not use it on the feet or hands if swelling is present.

-• Furthermore, prevent using it if you have a type of blood clot or large varicose veins.
+- Furthermore, do not use it if you have a type of blood clot or large varicose veins.

 Side Effects: